ethereum-optimism/specs/specs/experimental/op-contracts-manager.md

-This means, for example, if deploying a chain with a chain ID of 10—which is OP Mainnet's chain ID—deployment will execute successfully, but the entry in OP Stack Manager may be overwritten in a future upgrade.
+This means, for example, if deploying a chain with a chain ID of 10—which is OP Mainnet's chain ID—deployment will execute successfully, but the entry in OP Contracts Manager may be overwritten in a future upgrade.
 Therefore, chain ID uniqueness is not enforced by the OP Contracts Manager, and it is strongly recommended to only use chain IDs that are not already present in the [ethereum-lists/chains] repository.